-Time4Writing.com provides a multitude of writing tools to assist parents, teachers, and students.
-These tools will help parents and teachers who are teaching how to write, and will help students learning how to write.
+Time4Writing provides a multitude of writing tools to assist parents, teachers, and students.
+These tools will help parents and teachers who are teaching students how to write, and will help students who are learning how to write.
 You can browse the free writing resources on related writing topics that will show how to write an introduction, how to write a conclusion, and everything in between.

 You can also explore the elementary writing process or learn how to organize expository writing.
 For more information and resources on learning how to write, check out articles and activities like creative writing exercises and creative writing ideas.
 Review the different types of writing and find graphic organizers to assist with idea generation and planning.
 You will find various materials, including printable writing worksheets and quizzes, video lessons on writing and interactive writing games.
 For further instruction, eight-week writing courses are available at all levels.

 Free Writing Resources: Printables, Videos, Presentations, and Games

 Starting a piece of writing with an attention grabber is a good approach to securing reader interest.
 Hooking the reader with an attention grabber such as a question, a surprise, or maybe a quotation creates a desire to read on to see what happens next.
 Even if all the information in the body of the essay is solid, it’s important to get the reader to that point with a good attention grabber.
 Starting an essay with an attention grabber ensures that your audience will want to keep reading. … Read More »